SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection: Experiments

 \subsection{Implementation Details}

-We utilized common data augmentation strategies such as random translation within the range $[-0.05, +0.05]$ in four directions and a random scaling within the range of $[0.95, 1.05]$.
+We utilized common data augmentation strategies such as random translation within the $[-0.05, +0.05]$ range and a random scaling of $[0.95, 1.05]$.
 The Adam~\cite{kingma2014adam} optimizer was used with a batch size of 16 and a weight decay of $1e$-$5$.
-The learning rate was initially set to $1e$-$4$ for both the generator and the discriminator and then decayed to $2e$-$5$ in 200 epochs following the cosine annealing scheduler.
+The learning rate was initially set to $1e$-$4$ for both the generator and the discriminator and then decayed to $2e$-$5$ in 1000 epochs following the cosine annealing scheduler.
 The discriminator is trained at every iteration, while the generator is trained every two iterations.
 We set loss weights as $\lambda_{\text{t}}=0.01$, $\lambda_{\text{s}}=10$, $\lambda_{\text{dist}}=0.001$, $\lambda_{\text{gen}}=0.005$, and $\lambda_{\text{dis}}=0.005$.
 We divide the input images in $2\times2$ non-overlapping patches, fix the shortcut mask probability at $\rho=95\%$, and activate only the top $5$ similar patterns in the Gumbel Shrinkage.
-The choice of these hyper-parameters is studied in~\S\ref{sec:ablation}.
+The impact of these hyper-parameters is studied in~\S\ref{sec:ablation}.
 The architectures of our generators and discriminator are detailed in Appendix~\ref{sec:detailed_architecture}.
-The pseudocode of \methodname\ is provided in Appendix~\ref{sec:method_appendix}.
-Code and dataset will be available.